mixxxdj/manual/source/chapters/controllers/behringer_cmd_studio_4a.rst

    :align: center
    :width: 100%
    :figwidth: 100%
-   :alt: Behringer CMD Studio 4a Layout
+   :alt: Behringer CMD STUDIO 4a Layout
    :figclass: pretty-figures

-   Behringer CMD Studio 4a Layout
+   Behringer CMD STUDIO 4a Layout

 The only major departure from the above are the 4 “FX Control” knobs and buttons at the top of each deck.